-Serving local communities for 22 years.
-Benefitting more than five million people in over 600 villages and 100 slums directly and indirectly.
+Serving local communities since 1998.
+Benefitting more than six million people in over 650 villages and 120 slums directly and indirectly.
 Seeing value through contribution of hundreds of volunteers associated with different projects.
 Initiating a strong international presence with the opening up of a special US chapter in 2016.
 A growing list of patrons, mentors and partners.

 The year was 1998 when Sukarya took its first steps to improve the health of women and children in the rural areas of Haryana, Rajasthan and peri-urban localities and slums of Delhi and Gurgaon (now Gurugram).